15.1 Timeline for Performance Evaluation of ACRL Executive Director

 "Questionnaires being sent beyond the membership of a specific ACRL group or committee must be submitted to the ACRL executive director for review.
 The review is to prevent duplication of effort among sections; ensure conformity to ACRL policies, procedures, and guidelines; and ensure that the surveys meet a basic level of quality of construction and are appropriate to the proposed investigation.
 The ACRL executive director may request assistance from ALA's Office of Research or other experts in research methodology to review questionnaires."
 Source: ACRL Board, June 1987

-Provide opportunities for librarians with five or fewer years of experience to update their skills and knowledge by participating in an ACRL professional development experience.
+Provide opportunities for librarians to update their skills and knowledge by participating in an ACRL professional development experience.
 Scholarship shall particularly focus on librarians from diverse backgrounds and those employed at institutions serving professionally underrepresented minorities.

 - Increase participation of entry-level and minority librarians in ACRL professional development activities.